 Eat plenty of beans & legumes

 Beans and legumes are great additions to your diet when you want a healthy gut because according to Laura M. Ali, RDN, a culinary nutritionist based in Pittsburgh, they act as prebiotics and provide food for the probiotics inside your gut.

 "Chickpeas, black beans, kidney beans, and lentils are excellent sources of fiber that work throughout your gastrointestinal tract and help with digestion by working together with the probiotics," says Ali.

 When you're not getting enough fiber in your daily diet, you may experience things like bloating, increased hunger, and stomach discomfort.
 This may mean it's time to implement more legumes or beans into your meals.

 Along with beans, Ali highly suggests incorporating more berries into your diet as well.

-"Not only are they a good source of fiber, but they are loaded with antioxidants and vitamin C, which helps feed those healthy bacteria and reduces inflammation in our GI tract.
-You can mix them up with some Kefir in a smoothie for breakfast and you are off to a great start for the day," says Ali.
+"Not only are they a good source of fiber, but they are loaded with antioxidants and vitamin C, which helps feed those healthy bacteria and reduce inflammation in our GI tract.
+You can mix them up with some Kefir in a smoothie for breakfast, and you are off to a great start for the day," says Ali.